davialves1/davialves1/README.md

 - 👋 Hi, I’m @davialves1 🇧🇷.
 I'm a senior software engineer working at Volkswagen AG in Berlin/Wolfsburg.
 - 🌎 I’m interested in web projects in general.
-- 📷 I'm not the person in the [avatar photo](https://this-person-does-not-exist.com/en).

 You can find more about me on [davi-alves.com](https://davi-alves.com)